UCHIC/CIWS-MWM-Logger/README.md

 # CIWS-MWM-Logger

 This repository contains hardware and software designs for a datalogger that can be used to collect high resolution water use data on magnetically-driven residential water meters.
 The datalogger is designed to read magnetic field information from a magnetometer sensor attached to a magnetically-driven positive-displacement water meter.
-The data is then processed into magnetic pulses per 4-second period.
+The data is then processed into magnetic pulses per time period, configurable by the user.
 This data is stored on an SD Card, and can be read from a personal computer.
 Configuration is done over a serial interface.

 It is recommended that the magnetic signal from a water meter be characterized prior to use of the datalogger to ensure the success of the device.
 A simple setup to accomplish this characterization will be included in this repository soon.